VertNet/dedupe/Development notes.md

     1. If not, add line hash to `memcache`
 1. Repeat until end of file
 1. Let `memcache` items and `namespace` die slow and painfully

+<a name="how-to-detect-partial-duplicates"></a>
+# How to detect partial duplicates

+As Rob suggested, we also need to provide the way of detecting partial duplicates.
+These will be determined based on four criteria:

+* Same locality information
+* Same date information
+* Same taxonomic information
+* Same collector information

+The standard fields for those data are, respectively, `locality`, `eventDate`, `scientificName` and `recordedBy`.

+However, in order to provide as much flexibility as possible, we could let users add a list of the fields that will form a duplicate.
+I see two options:

+1. Provide individual arguments for each of the four elements
+1. Provide a single argument to be filled with a list of one or more fields